gh123man/Async-Channels/README.md

 ## Notes

 If you are looking for a blocking variant of this library for traditional swift concurrency, check out my previous project [Swigo](https://github.com/gh123man/Swigo) which this library is based off of.

+# Special Thanks

+I could not have gotten this far on my own without the help from the folks over at [forums.swift.org](https://forums.swift.org/t/async-channels-for-swift-concurrency/70752).
+Especially a big shout-out and thank you to [wadetregaskis](https://forums.swift.org/u/wadetregaskis/summary) for optimizing much of this code and finding the more challenging performance limitations.